Igarapé Institute

 The year was 2011, the city was Rio de Janeiro, and the idea was to think, act, and join efforts around major global issues.
 That is how Igarapé was formed.
 Since then, our course has followed different streams.
 It began along the course of public and international security.

-From participating in peace operations to promoting more humane drug policies and arms control, we have followed many currents.
+From participating in peace operations to promoting more humane drug policies and arms control, we have followed many paths.
 At the crossing of these currents, we brought together diverse people in Brazil and worldwide, reaching international forums and agendas on issues such as defending effective multilateralism and civic space.

 We have worked both at home and abroad to strengthen the security of digital networks and artificial intelligence.
 Today, our path converges toward building solutions to systemic risks in Security, Nature, and Climate.
 Navigate Igarapé’s Timeline to explore this story.